An infinite-dimensional phenomenon in finite-dimensional metric topology: Surgery and cell-like maps

-The homomorphism $\eta$ is called the {\it normal invariant} and the homomorphism $\theta$ is called the {\it surgery obstruction}.
-The Sullivan-Wall surgery exact sequence was extended by Quinn and Ranicki to the following functorial exact sequence:
+\ni The map $\eta$ is called the {\it normal invariant} and the homomorphism $\theta$ is called the {\it surgery obstruction}.
+The Sullivan-Wall surgery exact sequence was extended by Quinn and Ranicki\footnote{Our notation differs from Ranicki's in that we've shifted the index on the structure set by one and omitted a bar over $\mathcal S$.} to the functorial exact sequence of abelian groups below: